GX-1 (bus): Overview

 GX-1 was a double-decker, semi-monoque design, seating 50 passengers.
 At about 11 feet tall and 35 feet long, it was divided into three compartments: the lower-level Sedan Lounge, seating 13; the upper-level Terrace Lounge, seating 31; and the upper-level Fore Lounge, seating 6.
 Entering at the curb side door, one could proceed to the Sedan Lounge seating, take an immediate left to stairs to the Terrace Lounge, or take a right to stairs leading to the Fore Lounge.
 The Sedan Lounge also held a washroom, a drinking fountain and a refrigerated cabinet.

-The power train was a unique design, using two Franklin 335 (6A4-150) engines, which is consider as first usage of aircooled engines for commercial highway passenger transportation.
+The power train was a unique design, using two Franklin 335 (6A4-150) engines, which is considered the first use of aircooled engines for commercial highway passenger transportation.
 The twin air-cooled 6-Cylinder engines are rated at 150 HP each, installed at the rear of the bus.”

 Another innovative design was the suspension.
 Designed by Greyhound chief engineer, Milo Dean, with two others from GM, Nils Thunstrom and Norman Martin, the GX-1 used compressed air in cylinders rather than the bellowed beams that came later.
 It was a natural progression from the concept of a hydraulic shock absorber to air suspension while using the “container” characteristic of most shock absorbers.
 However, this early invention incorporated the key design element that remained with the system that the Scenicruiser used: the amount and pressure of air was varied for selective purposes.